I love connecting with kids! Keep scrolling to find free resources, how I connect with readers, and what I do at author

 Tips for the Day of the Visit: Mixed grades are fine.
 All groups should have a teacher or a teaching assistant present during the presentation.
 If possible, ample space should be allowed for kids to move about.
 A smart board to accommodate a PowerPoint presentation and microphone for large audiences.

-- A 15-20 minute virtual or Skype with Me FREE visit includes reading and a question and answer session with students.
+- A 15 minute virtual visit or Skype with Me FREE visit includes reading and a question-and-answer session with students.